Placing Children at the Heart of Research

 That's why we are dedicated to funding research to advance the diagnosis, treatment, and prevention of CHDs.

 With the help of our volunteers and supporters, we are making great progress.
 Since The Children's Heart Foundation began funding CHD research more than 22 years ago, survival rates, longevity, and quality of life have dramatically improved for CHD patients.
 Because of this, The Children's Heart Foundation has added important research focus on developmental, transitional, and long term care needs affecting the millions of Americans with CHDs who now live longer lives.
-The research we fund positively impacts all CHD patients.
+The research we fund is saving lives and positively impacts all CHD patients.

 Because of continued research into CHDs, scientists are: